fchainio/fireflydoc/src/en/guide/README.md

 ### deploy example.html to web server(like nginx), get accessable address

-### open Firefly wallet - discovery page, add accessable address, then you may open your DAPP now.
+### open qlchain runtime - discovery page, add accessable address, then you may open your DAPP now.

 ### Enjoy!